 - Sun-dried tomatoes

-This article teaches you fun facts, trivia, and history events from the year 1985.
-Find out about popular TV shows, movies, music, books, foods, sports facts, and other pop culture trends to get the right mix of questions and answers for your 1980s-themed trivia quiz.
+This article teaches you fun facts, trivia, and historical events from the year 1985.
+Find out about popular TV shows, movies, music, books, foods, sports facts, and other cool pop culture trends to get the right mix of questions and answers for your 1980s-themed trivia quiz.